DAVID L LAWRENCE CONVENTION CENTER

 - Sustainable site, materials, and resources

-The Convention Center keeps more than 56% of its event waste out of landfills through recycling, composting, and donating usable materials.
-It also uses 29% less energy than the average entertainment sector building, and offsets 100% of the carbon emissions generated by its energy use.
+As of 2015, the Convention Center keeps more than 60.3% of its event waste out of landfills through recycling, composting, and donating usable materials.
+It also uses 28% less energy than the average entertainment sector building, and 30% of electricity comes from renewable sources.

-In relation to water usage, less than one-third of the Convention Center’s water use comes from municipal sources.
-In 2011, the amount of recycled water that went through its wastewater treatment plant could fill over 4 Olympic-size swimming pools.
+In relation to water usage, only 17% of the Convention Center’s water use comes from municipal sources.
+In 2015, the amount of recycled water that went through its wastewater treatment plant could fill over 7 Olympic-size swimming pools.

 In November 2011, the Convention Center completed a two-year case study process that provided financial justification for building performance, facility management, occupant satisfaction, and organizational sustainability.
 The study was the first of its kind and had three goals: